Ketzzz-dev/fizix/README.md

 ---

-A simple 3D physics engine using Position-Based Dynamics (PBR) in Rust
+A simple 3D physics engine using Position-Based Dynamics (PBD) in Rust